chaos-mesh/website/docs/chaosctl-tool.md

 ---
-title: chaosctl
+title: Chaosctl
 ---

-chaosctl is a tool to assist in debugging Chaos Mesh.
-With chaosctl, you can simplify the process of developing and debugging new chaos types, and provide references for other developers when raising an issue.
+Chaosctl is a tool to assist in debugging Chaos Mesh.
+With Chaosctl, you can simplify the process of developing and debugging new chaos types, and provide references for other developers when raising an issue.

-## Get chaosctl
+## Get Chaosctl

-For Linux users, you can directly download the executable file for chaosctl.
+For Linux users, you can directly download the executable file for Chaosctl.

 ```bash
 curl -sSL https://mirrors.chaos-mesh.org/latest/chaosctl